VykingDev/model-viewer/docs/index.md

     - Added support for displaying dimensions.
     - Added support for view changing toggle buttons.
     - Support a specific property in the offsets.json file to specify the GLB model to load.
+- 3.3.0.2.2
+    - Added support for signed urls for offsets.json files and its resources.
+    - Fixed an issue where the code was looking for "environmentImage-viewer" instead of "environmentImage_viewer" in the offsets.json file.
 # Attributes
 ## vto
 Enable the virtual try on (VTO) button.